A mug of this luxurious, homemade hot chocolate, made with REAL chocolate, is pure bliss!

 Cocoa powder

-You can also use dark brown sugar.
+You can also use caster sugar or light brown sugar as alternatives.

 We're adding just enough cornflour to help thicken the chocolate.
 Don't worry, you won't taste it!